Research shows happines is highly contagious

 Related

-15 thoughts on “Research shows happines is highly contagious”
+15 responses to “Research shows happines is highly contagious”

 Re: Bad moods – I wonder if normal sadness or grumpiness is somehow categorically different from low morale?
 Because in my observation, low morale spreads pretty quickly and effectively in the workplace!